 Other experiences you might like to enjoy in Xi'an include:

 Visit our friends at Xi'an Huiling (meaning 'wise spirit') - a special Intrepid-supported project for young people with intellectual and learning disabilities, where we enjoy a performance of singing and dancing by the students (don't be surprised if you're asked to join in) and have a chance to see their artwork and handicrafts.

 For a different view of the city, climb to the top of the Bell or Drum Towers.
 The Bell Tower is in the centre of downtown Xi'an where the city's four main roads - Bei, Nan, Dong and Xi Dajie (North, South, East and West Avenues) - converge.
 Originally built in 1582 and restored in 1739, the tower was used to announce the time of day and serve as a watchtower.
 The previous Bell Tower, dating back to the Tang Dynasty (618-907), stood two blocks to the west.

 The Drum Tower marks the entrance to the Muslim Quarter.
 It no longer contains the giant drum once used to signal the closing of the city gates, though it does retain some good views, including one of the Great Mosque.

-Try a leisurely cycle on the Xi'an city wall - a distance of 13.74 km.
-The wall, an ancient fortification situated in the heart of XI'an, was established in 1378 AD.
+Try a leisurely cycle on the Xi'an city wall - a total distance of 13.74 km.
+The wall, an ancient fortification surrounding the heart of Xi'an, was established in 1378 AD.